 Innovative Projects.
 Individuals, ad hoc groups, and pre-formed ensembles may apply for support for a project that aligns with the stated funding priorities of the PRJC Grant Program.
 This category is intentionally broad and may encompass a wide range of activities.
-A few examples of projects include educational outreach programs, concerts, and recording projects.
+A few examples of projects include educational engagement programs, concerts, and recording projects.
 Below are three examples of past grant winners, with links to more information about their projects.

 International Contemporary Ensemble

 OpenICE, a new international initiative offering free programming in three major areas: Live Concerts, Online Innovation, and Education

 Othello in the Seraglio, a music drama featuring 16th and 17th century European and Turkish musical sources along with original music by Mehmet Ali Sanlikol, presented at Oberon/American Repertory Theater in Cambridge, MA and Le Poisson Rouge in New York, NY